The Stretch Factor of Hexagon-Delaunay Triangulations: Proof of (Technical) Lemma

-Note that we have not defined $t(x)$ at values of $x$ when $\ell(x)$ or $u(x)$ is a vertex of $H(x)$, which is when $\bar{U}(x)$ or $\bar{L}(x)$ is not smooth and differentiable.
+Before we end this section, we note that we have not defined $t(x)$ at values of $x$ when $\ell(x)$ or $u(x)$ is a vertex of $H(x)$, which is when $p_S(x)$ or $p_N(x)$, and thus $\bar{L}(x)$ or $\bar{U}(x)$, respectively, $L(x)$ or $U(x)$, respectively, and $P(x)$ are not smooth and differentiable.
 In what follows, for clarity of presentation we will sometimes abuse our definition of $t(x)$ to include such points.
+Since there are only a finite number of such points, they do not affect our analysis.